 The amount of eggshells you use for plants will depend on the size of your plants and the type of soil you have.
 For small plants, you can use a handful of crushed eggshells.
 For larger plants, you can use up to a cup of crushed eggshells.

-If you have clay soil, you may want to use more eggshells, as they can help to improve drainage.
+clay soil, you may want to use more eggshells, as they can help to improve drainage.
 If you have sandy soil, you may want to use fewer eggshells, as they can bind the soil together.

 How often to use eggshells for plants